mchannon/hashsite/README.md

 | `d1T^2` | `d` (door) | Shares first 7 chars with stairs; only `1T` differs, +2m altitude | `#7BGPSEN1T^2` |

 The first waypoint is always a full unlabelled code.
 Each subsequent segment starts with a single lowercase label char followed by its differential suffix.

+If you've ever delivered a pizza, you'd know what a big pain this solves.

 ---